Microsoft/MCW-Azure-Stack/Hands-on lab/Azure-Stack-Migrate/HOL step-by-step - Azure Stack Migrate.md

     > **Note**: Ensure the API URL is using **SSL** (https://), or you will see a CORS errors when loading the webpage.

-4. Select **Save**.
+4. Select **Save** on the Configuration page.

 5. Connect to the URL of the **contosofinanceweb** Web App.

     ![In the App Service blade, the URL link is selected.](images/Hands-onlabstep-by-step-AzureStackimages/media/image137.png "App Service blade")

 6. On the homepage, you should see the latest offers populated from the offers API.

     ![Screenshot of the Contoso Finance webpage.](images/Hands-onlabstep-by-step-AzureStackimages/media/image138.png "Contoso Finance webpage")